Ministerial guidelines for notices and injunctions relating to the regulation of earth resources

 Relevant legislation and the role of Earth Resources Regulation Victoria

-The Victorian mining industry is primarily regulated under the Mineral Resources (Sustainable Development) Act 1990 (the Act) and the Mineral Resources Development Regulations 2002 (the Regulations), which are administered and enforced by Earth Resources Regulation, a branch of the Department of Jobs, Precincts and Regions (DJPR).
+The Victorian mining industry is primarily regulated under the Mineral Resources (Sustainable Development) Act 1990 (the Act) and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 (the Regulations), which are administered and enforced by Earth Resources Regulation, a branch of the Department of Jobs, Precincts and Regions (DJPR).

 The purpose of the Act is to encourage economically viable mining, maximising the value of Victoria’s natural resources while providing a legal framework that minimises adverse impacts on the community and the environment arising from these activities.